msraredon/Connectome/README.md

 SignalScatter is a simple ggplot wrapper allowing identification of top cell-cell signaling vectors involving a specific gene of interest.

 HiveOrganization will provide output to make hive plots via http://wodaklab.org/hivegraph/graph

+ModalDotPlot creates a dot plot allowing identification of cell types dominating production or reception of specific modes of signaling.